 In PSP, hide your border layer and tube 2 layer and copy merged into AS3.
-Duplicate until you have 12 frames.On the first frame of “Aura”, Edit > Select All > Copy > Go to first frame of your design > Edit > Select All > Paste > Into selected frame > position the small dot in the center of your lantern.
+Duplicate until you have 12 frames.On the first frame of “Aura”, Edit > Select All > Copy > Go to the first frame of your design > Edit > Select All > Paste > Into selected frame > position the small dot in the centre of your lantern.

 Again, on the first frame of “Glitterbug”: Edit > Select all > Copy > Go to the first frame of your design > Paste > Into selected frame > position small dot in one of your stars.I did mine in the following manner:

 Once done, copy the design and add into PSP as a new image.

 Hide all layers but the border layer.
 While on this layer, copy and add above all of your layers.